Are you planning to visit Paris during late February, March or April?

 You'll probably recognize most of them as being well-known attractions, but we can't resist including a few that fall squarely into the "hidden gems" category.

-1. Trocadéro Gardens (Jardins du Trocadéro), 16th District
+Trocadéro Gardens (Jardins du Trocadéro), 16th District: Cherry Blossoms Plus Eiffel Tower Views

-On a beautiful spring day, the flamboyant pink of the blossoms attracts numerous picnickers, dog walkers, and strollers, but because of the park's large size, it never feels crowded.
+On a beautiful spring day, the blossoms' flamboyant pink hues attract numerous picnickers, dog walkers, and strollers.
+Because of the park's large size, it never feels crowded.

-Best of all, the park's sloping hillside provides plenty of perfect spots to photograph the blossoms in front of the "Iron Lady."
+Best of all, the park's sloping hillside provides plenty of spots where you can find the perfect angle to photograph the gorgeous blossoms framing the "Iron Lady" in the background.

-Although the fluffy pink masses of blossoms on the late-blooming Kwanzan cherries are the show-stopper, as you can see in our photos, you can also enjoy pale pink and white blossoms on numerous other types of cherry trees here, starting as early as late February.
+Although the fluffy pink masses of blossoms on the late-blooming Kwanzan cherries are the show-stopper between early- to mid-April, as you can see in our photos, you can also spot pale pink and white blossoms on numerous other types of cherry trees in the park, starting as early as late February.

-As a bonus, you can usually spot a few white cherry blossoms here as early as December, especially around the buildings at the top of the hill.
+As a bonus, you may even spot a few white cherry blossoms here in December, especially around the buildings at the top of the hill.

 More to do near Trocadéro Gardens